 Screenshot below shows the program and the program console when running the code sample above:

 As you can see from my small code example above, each presentation context that I would like to enquire about consists of one abstract syntax (or SOP class) along with a list of transfer syntaxes that I am okay to handle on my side.
 I then form an association with the remote AE and pass in the presentation contexts at this time.
 I pass only one (Verification SOP) in this example, but there is nothing stopping you from asking you for a lengthy list of presentation contexts each one involving a completely different SOP class or abstract syntax here.
 I then ask the remote AE whether it supports a particular presentation context id (this is why we need to keep track of ids we passed in).
 If so, then I also check what type of transfer syntax it prefers to use when handling that particular abstract syntax or SOP class.
 Most DICOM applications should support explicit VR transfer syntaxes as they don’t require the application to keep a huge DICOM dictionary handy.
 If you recall my earlier tutorials, explicit VR encoding involves including the VR type along with the group and tag number to make it easy for the receiving application to parse the data faster.

 This concludes my short introductory tutorial on DICOM association establishment/negotiation.
 This is an extremely important aspect of DICOM networking and I have tried to convey the very essence of this complex aspect of DICOM communications hopefully in a way that made sense to you in this short tutorial.
 I will be covering the DIMSEs themselves through separate tutorials of their own in this series.
 If you have any questions or comments regarding this tutorial, please feel free to send me an email.
 Please note that I may not get back to you right away due to work and other commitments.
-In my next tutorial in this series, I will cover DICOM query and retrieval operations.
+In the next tutorial in this series, I will cover query/retrieve-related operations in DICOM.
 See you then.